Apostolic United Brethren: History

 The AUB's claims to authority are based around the accounts of John Wickersham Woolley, Lorin Calvin Woolley and others, of a meeting in September 1886 between LDS Church president John Taylor, the Woolleys, and others.
 Prior to the meeting, Taylor is said to have met with Jesus Christ and the deceased church founder, Joseph Smith, and to have received a revelation commanding that plural marriage should not cease, but be kept alive by a group separate from the LDS Church.
 The following day, the Woolleys, as well as Taylor's counselor, George Q. Cannon, and others, were said to have been set apart to keep "the principle" alive, including sufficient priesthood authority to perform marriage sealings and pass on that authority.

-Members of the AUB see their history as going back to Joseph Smith and to the beliefs he espoused and practices he established.
+Members of the AUB see their history as going back to Joseph Smith and to the beliefs he espoused and the practices he established.
 They believe that the LDS Church has made unacceptable changes to doctrines and ordinances.
-The members of the AUB see it as their responsibility to keep them alive in the form they were originally given and to live all the laws God has commanded.
+The members of the AUB see it as their responsibility to keep them alive in the form they were originally given and to live all the laws that God has commanded.
 Each doctrine or practice changed or abandoned by the LDS Church is in turn perpetuated by the AUB.

 Until the 1950s, Mormon fundamentalists were largely one group, but with the ordination in 1951 of Rulon C. Allred by Joseph W. Musser, who then presided over the fundamentalists, the fundamentalists in Colorado City, Arizona (formerly known as Short Creek), became more distant.
 Within a few years they formed their own group, which is now the FLDS Church.

 The shooting of Rulon C. Allred by Rena Chynoweth on May 10, 1977 (under the direction of Ervil LeBaron), brought the AUB into the spotlight.
 Allred was succeeded by his brother, Owen A. Allred, who died in February 2005 and was replaced by his appointed successor, J. LaMoine Jenson.
 Jenson died in September 2014 after a battle with colon cancer, and was replaced by his appointed successor, Lynn A. Thompson.

+In 2016−2017, some AUB members in Pinesdale, Montana split away from the main AUB and formed their own group with their own meetings; the breakaway group (which called itself "the Second Ward") objected to the leadership of Thompson who was accused of molestation.
+However, the dissident group and the main faction continued to jointly operate the private Pines Academy, which then had 129 students, as well as the municipal government.

 Lynn Thompson died October 5, 2021.

-Since 2016 a number of AUB members in Pinesdale, MT have separated themselves and formed their own group with their own meetings.
-No leader has emerged for this breakaway group yet.
-This group has taken to calling itself "the Second Ward".

-Allegations of wrongdoing